Statute of Limitations on Credit Card Debt

 State statutes of limitation (SOL) for credit card debt

 It’s a good idea to compare data from different sources to ensure accuracy.
-So here are two additional, reputable SOL resources:
+So here's an additional, reputable SOL resource:

 NOLO.com: Statute Of Limitations

-NOTE: When you see a chart with a column labeled “open” or “open-ended”, that column is referring to credit card debt .
+NOTE: When you see a chart with a column labeled “open” or “open-ended”, that column refers to credit card debt .

-The legal definition of the starting point might vary from state to state, but generally speaking the clock starts ticking when your account first becomes delinquent.
+The legal definition of the starting point might vary from state to state, but generally speaking the statute of limitations clock starts ticking when your account first becomes delinquent.
 In other words, the date of your last payment.

 Beware Of Re-Aging